Central Bank of Ireland: Decimalisation to European integration (1971–1978)

-The EMS and movement toward a single currency
+The EMS and movement toward a single European currency

-At this time, however, an alternative option became available.
 In April 1978, the European Council meeting in Copenhagen decided to create a "zone of monetary stability" in Europe, and European Economic Community institutions were invited to consider how to create such a zone.
-At the following Council meeting in Bremen, Germany in June 1978 the basic features of the European Monetary System were outlined, including the creation of the ECU – European Currency Unit, a basket of the Community's currencies used to determine exchange rates, and the forerunner of the Euro.
+At the following Council meeting in Bremen (Germany) in June 1978, the basic features of the European Monetary System (EMS) were outlined, including the creation of the European Currency Unit (ECU), a basket of the Community's currencies used as a unit of account used to price some international financial transactions and capital transfers, and the forerunner of the Euro.

 The Irish government had to decide whether or not to participate in the EMS.
 If the EMS had included all the European Economic Community's currencies, it would have provided stability for 75% of Ireland's external trade, but Britain, which still accounted for 50% of Ireland's external trade, decided to stay out of the EMS.
-Despite this, on 15 December 1978, it was announced that Ireland would participate in the EMS.
+Despite this, on 15 December 1978, the government announced that Ireland would participate in the EMS.
 Countries were given the option of either a 2.25% or 6% margin of fluctuation within the EMS' Exchange Rate Mechanism (ERM), and Ireland took the narrower margin.
-The EMS started on 13 March 1979, and towards the end of the month the Pound Sterling started to gain in value against the EMS currencies because of rising oil prices, and by 30 March the Pound Sterling breached the upper fluctuation band limit of the Belgian franc and the Irish currency could no longer track the Pound Sterling.
-After over 50 years, the parity of the Irish and British currencies was broken, and the Irish currency became known as the Irish pound (or Punt in the Irish language).
+The EMS started on 13 March 1979, and towards the end of the month the Pound Sterling started to appreciate against the EMS currencies because of rising oil prices.
+By 30 March the Pound Sterling breached the upper fluctuation band limit of the Belgian franc and the Irish currency could no longer both track Sterling and remain in EMS.
+After over 50 years, the parity of the Irish and British currencies was broken, and the Irish currency became known as the Irish pound (or Punt in Irish).

 The initial experience of the EMS was disappointing.
 It had been expected that the Irish Pound would appreciate in value against the Pound Sterling, and hence reduce inflation in Ireland, but in practice, Sterling appreciated considerably in value thanks to its status as a petrocurrency and to the tight monetary policies of the new British government of Margaret Thatcher.
 By late 1980 the Irish Pound had fallen in value to less than 80 British pence, and Irish inflation was higher than British.
-Economic policy in Ireland was inconsistent with a "hard currency" policy, and the Irish Pound also failed to hold its value against the central rate of the Deutschmark, although it did appreciate in value against some of the other EMS currencies.
+Economic policy in Ireland was inconsistent with a "hard currency" policy, and the Irish Pound also failed to hold its value against the central rate of the Deutschmark, although it did appreciate against some of the other EMS currencies.

 Eventually, the EMS settled down (notwithstanding a crisis in 1992 when the Irish Pound was devalued by 10%), and Irish inflation was the same or lower than Britain's inflation rate from 1987 onwards.